Inom-Turdikulov/init.lua/README.md

 My personal neovim configuration, highly inspired by ThePrimeagen's and TeejDv's configurations.

+How to install?

+Put this repository (copy directory contents or make symlink) in neovim config path, you can find it by running `:echo stdpath('config')` in neovim.

 ## LSP servers

 I manage all my LSP servers using NixOS